 Prior to joining CEN, Brittany served as a senior associate at a top political consulting firm in Michigan, where she helped manage the firm’s energy practice, specializing in clean energy and energy efficiency advocacy and non-profit management.
 She also formerly directed strategic communications for the Michigan Conservative Energy Forum from 2015-2018.

 She currently serves as a director on the boards of the Rainey Center Freedom Project and the James Madison College Alumni Association at Michigan State University.
 Brittany earned her bachelor’s degree with high honors from Michigan State, majoring in Political Theory and Constitutional Democracy with a minor in Philosophy and Law.
-She lives in Brooklyn, New York with her husband Derek and their cat Athena.
+She lives in Brooklyn, New York with her husband Derek, their twins, and their cat Athena.